 Staff must determine the most suitable system/s of identification, based on the assessment of the environment, students’ skills, the type of activities to be undertaken and the age and number of students.

 Staff members are those adults who provide the supervisory, instructional and educational elements of the program.
-All staff members must be endorsed by the school council.
+All staff members must be endorsed by the principal.

 All staff members must comply with current Departmental police check requirements or the